BrendanMontalvo/BrendanMontalvo/posts/reptitions.md

 ---
-title: Importance of Repetitions
+title: Importance of Repetition
-description: This is a post on My Blog about repetitions.
+description: This is a post on My Blog about repetition.
 date: 2022-04-25
 tags:
   - CSS